 Presidential hopefuls have participated in more than a dozen debates so far–and the primaries are still over four months away.
 What does the presidential playing field look like right now?
 Where do candidates from both sides of the aisle stand?
 And what is the current political landscape?
 We speak with John Nichols, political writer for The Nation. [includes rush transcript]

 JUAN GONZALEZ: We turn now to the 2008 battle for the White House.
 Last night, all eight Democratic presidential hopefuls took part in what is being described as the first-ever online-only debate.
-The so-called presidential "mashup" was sponsored by Yahoo!, the Huffington Post, and Slate magazine.
+The so-called presidential “mashup” was sponsored by Yahoo!, The Huffington Post, and Slate magazine.

 PBS host Charlie Rose linked up via satellite individually with each candidate from his studio in New York.
-He questioned them each for twelve minutes on three main topics: the Iraq war, healthcare and education.
+He questioned them each for 12 minutes on three main topics: the Iraq war, healthcare and education.
 Many of the questions were submitted by readers online.
 The answers were not broadcast on television.
 Instead, their video responses will be broken into short video segments and posted on the three host websites later this morning.

-AMY GOODMAN: The online forum is the just the latest in the more than a dozen debates that have taken place so far.
+AMY GOODMAN: The online forum is just the latest in the more than a dozen debates that have taken place so far.
 And the primaries are still over four months away.
 What does the presidential playing field look like right now?
 Where do candidates on both sides of the aisle stand?
 And what’s the current political landscape?

 Well, John Nichols is the political writer for The Nation and the associate editor of Capital Times, the daily newspaper in Madison, Wisconsin, where he joins us now.